|Nutrition Facts (per serving)|

 For added flavor, add wood chips to smoke.
 For a charcoal grill, spread water-soaked chips directly over coals.
 For a gas grill, wrap wet wood chips in foil and place under cooking grate in one corner.

-Once internal temperature of meat reaches 160 to 165 degrees, remove from heat and let rest for 10 minutes.
+Once internal temperature of meat reaches 160 F to 165 F, remove from heat and let rest for 10 minutes.
 Slice and serve.